Lofty-Brambles/some-yagpdb-cc/Suggestions/README.md

-# A Hassle-less Multi-Suggestion System
+# A Hassle-free Multi-Suggestion System
 I've rarely seen a multi-channel suggestion system where you can have more than one parallel suggestion channels for more than one branch of a server.
 This CC aims to cover those issues.
 ## Further Plans